-Students who are on probation will meet with the Academic Advisor as soon as they know their academic status.
+Students who are on probation will

+meet with the Academic Advisor as soon as they know their academic status.
 The advisor will review the student's transcript and provide advice on how to work towards a successful semester.
-The advisor may refer the student to student academic representatives for additional help with study skills and time management.
+The advisor may refer the student-to-student representatives academic additional help with study skills and time management.
 The student will be required to meet regularly with the academic advisor on their progress.
-After mid semester, they are required to submit predicted grades to the advisor and continue with bi weekly meetings.
+After mid semester, they are required to submit predicted grades to the advisor and continue with bi-weekly meetings.